skeeto/skeeto.github.com/_posts/2013-09-09-The-Elfeed-Database.markdown

 ---

 The design of [Elfeed's][elfeed] database took some experimentation before any part of it was settled.
-A major design constraint was Emacs very limited file input/output.
+A major design constraint was Emacs' very limited file input/output.
 There's no random access and, without the aid of an external program, files must always be read and written wholesale.
 That's not database-friendly at all!
 In the end I settled on a design that minimized the size of the frequently rewritten parts, an index with two different data models, by storing immutable data in a loose-file, content-addressable database.

 At the moment there really aren't any pure-Elisp database solutions for Emacs.
 This is almost certainly due to the aforementioned I/O